Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: GL instability for AdS black holes

-When one performs the stability analysis of the AdS black hole in $\alpha=\beta=0$ Ricci cubic gravity (quasi-topological Ricci cubic gravity)~\cite{Li:2017ncu}, one uses the linearized equation (\ref{lQTG}).
-It turns out to be stable by making use of the Regge-Wheeler prescription~\cite{Cardoso:2001bb,Ishibashi:2003ap,Moon:2011sz}.
-In this case, the $s(l=0)$-mode analysis is unnecessary to show the stability of AdS black holes because a massless spin-2 mode starts from $l=2$.
+When performing the stability analysis of the AdS black hole in $\alpha=\beta=0$ Ricci cubic gravity (quasi-topological gravity)~\cite{Li:2017ncu}, one has to use the linearized equation (\ref{lQTG}) designed for Einstein gravity.
+In this case, it turned out to be stable by making use of the Regge-Wheeler prescription~\cite{Cardoso:2001bb,Ishibashi:2003ap,Moon:2011sz}.
+Here, considering the $s(l=0)$-mode is unnecessary to show the stability of AdS black holes because a massless spin-2 mode starts from $l=2$.